Blaise Compaoré: 1983 coup

 On 4 August 1983, Compaoré organized a coup d'état, which deposed Major Jean-Baptiste Ouedraogo.
 The coup d'état was supported by Libya, which was, at the time, on the verge of war with France in Chad.
 Other key participants were Captain Henri Zongo, Major Jean-Baptiste Boukary Lingani and the charismatic Captain Thomas Sankara, who was pronounced President.

 During the Agacher Strip War with Mali in December 1985, Compaoré commanded Burkinabé soldiers who split into small groups and employed guerrilla tactics against Malian tanks.

 Presidency (1987–2014)

 1987 coup

 Compaoré took power on 15 October 1987 in a coup during which Sankara was killed.
 Deteriorating relations with France and the neighboring Ivory Coast was the reason given for the coup.
 Compaoré described the killing of Sankara as an 'accident', but the circumstances have never been properly investigated.
-Upon taking the presidency, he reverted many of the policies of Sankara, claiming that his policy was a 'rectification' of the Burkinabé revolution.
+Upon taking the presidency, he annulled many of the policies of Sankara, claiming that his own direction was a "rectification" of the Burkinabé revolution.

-He initially ruled in a triumvirate with Henri Zongo and Jean-Baptiste Boukary Lingani: in September 1989 those two were arrested, charged with plotting to overthrow the government, summarily tried and executed.
+He initially ruled in a triumvirate with Henri Zongo and Jean-Baptiste Boukary Lingani.
+In September 1989, Zongo and Boukary Lingani were arrested, charged with plotting to overthrow the government, summarily tried, and executed.